Best Ice Climbing Boots: How to Choose and Our Top 8 Picks

 • CONs

-• Not warm enough for extreme cold
+• Not designed for extreme cold

 • Less rigid sole not suitable for technical ice climbing